tyaga001/awesome-neon/README.md

 ## Examples

-- [Integration Examples and Code Snippets](https://github.com/neondatabase/examples): Browse integration examples and code snippets to see how Neon can be used in different projects.
+- [Integration Examples and Code Snippets](https://github.com/neondatabase/examples): Browse examples and code snippets to see how Neon can be used in different projects.

 ## Community Guides